Finch Hatton War Memorial

 The names of seven locals who died in WWII have been added.

-Anzac Parade, Finch Hatton, Queensland 4756 Australia
+Anzac Parade, Finch Hatton QLD 4756 Australia